 30, rue du Couëdic F - 56100 Lorient

 Hotel Escale Oceania Lorient is located in the city centre of Lorient, a short walk to the Palais des Congrés and the train station.
 Its en suite rooms have free Wi-Fi.
 All of the rooms have satellite TV and family-size rooms are available.
 Breakfa..

 11 Rue Waldeck Rousseau F - 56100 Lorient

 The Leopol is located in central Lorient, close to the harbor.
 It offers en suite guest rooms with satellite TV, Canal + and free Wi-Fi internet access in each.
 Guests of the Hotel Leopol can enjoy free newspapers and breakfast in the mornings, whic..

-Located in Lorient City Centre, this modern hotel is just a 5-minute walk from the harbour.
-Free Wi-Fi access and satellite TV are provided in the soundproofed guest rooms.
-Each bright room is decorated in shades of yellow and blue.
-All of the non-s..
+Located in the city centre of Lorient, this 1-star hotel is just a 5-minute drive from the train station.
+Free Wi-Fi access and a TV are provided in the guest rooms.
+The individually decorated room features a telephone and a carpeted floor.
+Each ro..

 45 r.
 Jules Le Grand F - 56100 Lorient

 Pay little attention to the unremarkable façade of this restaurant, as the main focus is on the pretty dining room with its exposed beams and open fire.
 Refined traditional cuisine that follows the seasons is served.
 Friendly service with a smile.

 Neither Henri nor Joseph, but the chef himself comes to tell you what is on the menu, which is based on the seasons and what he finds at the market.
 No à la carte choice, only creative and masterful marriages of flavours and textures that can't fail ..